 Postico can execute a shell script before connecting to a server.
 The most common use case is when you use an identity management service like AWS IAM or Microsoft Entra ID.
 These services typically use temporary passwords or access tokens to connect to the PostgreSQL server.
 You can use a pre-connect shell script to generate these temporary passwords automatically whenever you want to connect to a server.

-This feature will not be available in the Mac App Store version of Postico.
+This feature is not available in the Mac App Store version of Postico.

 The pre-connect shell script is executed just before Postico connects to the PostgreSQL server.
 If you are using an SSH tunnel, the script is executed after the SSH tunnel has been established.